ManharanSingh/qa-automation-project/IT-support/windows-troubleshooting-guide/network/no-internet.md

 # NO Internet Connection

-## Problem
+## Scenario
-User cannot access the internet.
+A user reports that they cannot access any websites even though they are connected to WI-FI.

 ## Symptoms
 - No websites open
 - WI-FI connected but no internet
-- yellow warning icon
+- Yellow warning icon
-- no internet
+- "No Internet" message

-## Possible causes
+## Possible Causes
-- Loose Ethernet cable
-- router issue
+- Router issue
 - incorrect IP configuration
 - DNS issue
 - ISP outage
+- Network adapter problem

 ## Troubleshooting Steps
-1. Verify the WI-FI or Ethernet connection.
+1. Verify the WI-FI or Ethernet connection
+   Many network issues are caused by simple physical problems, not software.
 2. Restart the computer.
 3. Restart the router.
 4. check the IP configuration.